Writing

 Working Without a Net — Blog

-For Gen X women who've spent their whole lives being the high-functioning one — good daughter, self-sacrificing employee, wife and mother who handles everything — and are now, finally, messily, sometimes ragefully, figuring out what they actually need and want.
 Essays on endurance culture, mental health, marriage, motherhood, grief, and my one-eyed rescue dog.
+For women who've spent their whole lives being the high-functioning one and are now, finally, messily, sometimes ragefully, figuring out what they actually need and want.

 Read the blog →